Studio 100

-Studio 100 is a Belgian production company with four television channels, four animation studios and eight theme parks all over the world.
-The headquarters of the group is in Schelle, along with offices in Breda, Munich, Paris, New York, Sydney and Los Angeles.
+Studio 100 N.V. is a Belgian production and distribution company that specializes in high quality kids & family entertainment content and operated their in-house animation studios such as their Australian animation company Flying Bark Productions and theme parks worldwide including their own international distribution division Studio 100 International alongside their main television channels such as Studio 100 TV.
+The headquarters of the company is in Schelle, along with offices in Breda, Munich, Paris, New York City, Sydney and Los Angeles.

 History

 Studio 100 was founded in 1996 by Gert Verhulst, Danny Verbiest and Hans Bourlon.
 The three came together for seven years when they created the show Samson & Gert, in which Verhulst and Verbiest also starred.
+Samson & Gert started as a duo which announced television shows.
 Besides the production of their original show they started creating a new series called Kabouter Plop.
 Following the success of these two shows, the company expanded into new fields in 1999.
-They produced two new television series, a film, a musical and owned a theme park.
-For the latter three they required co-funding from the Vlaamse Media Maatschappij.
-In 2000, they also saw the acquiring of the three-piece girl group K3 and in the following years with the number of television series, films and musicals produced by Studio 100 in which they grew.
+Studio 100 produced their first movie that year, which was called The Gnome Treasure (De Kabouterschat in Dutch).
+Additionally, the company began to create the musical Assepoester, a Dutch spoken version of Cinderella.
+Studio 100 created their own theme park.
+For the latter three, they required co-funding from the Vlaamse Media Maatschappij.
+In 2002, they began to expand their offering when they acquired the girl group K3 from BMG.

 In 2005, Danny Verbiest announced his retirement from Samson & Gert, but also as a shareholder of the company.
 The shares were bought by Verhulst and Bourlon, but in a year later, the shares were sold to BNP Paribas Fortis Private Equity.
 With the new ownership the company ventured into the international, non-Dutch speaking, market by copying their original shows in other languages and creating new shows like Bumba.

-Their international expansion took flight in 2008 when they founded a Belgian digital television channel called Studio 100 TV, an animation studio in Paris and Studio 100 Media, a German division to sell their content to the international market.
-Later that year they acquired EM.Entertainment, a division of EM.Sports Media, for €41 million.
-EM.Entertainment owned a large library with classics as Vicky the Viking and Maya the Bee, a television channel called JuniorTV (closed in 2022) and the Australian Flying Bark Productions.
+Their international expansion took flight in 2008 when they founded a Belgian digital television channel called Studio 100 TV, and Studio 100 Media, a German division to sell their content to the international market.
 Over the next years, the company revamped the old classics they acquired and established a new cooking channel, called Njam!, in Belgium in 2010 and BeJunior in the Middle East and North Africa in 2016.

-The year 2017 was the next big step for the growth of the company when they acquired the US-based animation studio Little Airplane Productions, and their subsidiary Studio 100 Media took a majority share in the Germany-based Made 4 Entertainment (m4e), a company with a wide catalogue with series like Tip the Mouse and former TV-Loonland AG library.
-Their share was increased over time until they reached full ownership in 2020, after spinning off some m4e subsidiaries.
-Their fourth animation studio, called Studio Isar Animation, was founded in 2018 by Studio 100 Media in Munich.
-In 2020, their animation studio Flying Bark Production opened a second studio in Los Angeles.
+In July 2007, Studio 100 launched their own in-house global international distribution division based in Munich named Studio 100 Media to distribute Studio 100's productions worldwide with Studio 100 hiring general manager Patrick Elmendorff to head Studio 100's in-house global distribution division as their president.